ilsegs/MMM-VESAR/README.md

   Make sure the format matches exactly as used on [vesar.no](https://vesar.no).

 - **Show or hide details:**
-  Toggle `displayLabel`, `displayDate`, and `displayNumberOfDays` to show what you prefer (e.g., only show "today", only show dates, etc.).
+  Toggle `displayDate`, and `displayNumberOfDays` to show what you prefer (e.g., only show "today", only show dates, etc.).

 - **Icons and waste types:**
   Set `displayIcons` and `displayWasteType` to hide or show icons and text labels.